DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-05-20-user-research-round-4-findings.md

 We think that some schools might potentially contact support if they are added as a partner by an ITT provider they do not recognise.

-We think this is because support users have reported similar issues happening on the Publish teacher training courses service.
+We think this because support users have reported similar issues happening on the Publish teacher training courses service.

 We will test this by monitoring the number of support tickets that relate to the partner providers feature.